Chart Color Schemes

 Bondi has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 35 projects that are expected to impact the area.
-Notable projects include the 81 Anglesea Street Apartment Development, the Road Infrastructure Renewal Program from 2024 to 2025, the Pacific Ave project in Tamarama, and the Hall Street Development.
-The following list details those projects deemed most relevant.
+AreaSearch has identified a total of 35 projects that are expected to impact the area significantly.
+Among these key projects are the 81 Anglesea Street Apartment Development, the Road Infrastructure Renewal Program scheduled for 2024-2025, the Pacific Ave, Tamarama project, and the Hall Street Development.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.